cognivore/universal-art-link/README.md

 ### Option A – magic button

-The admin panel controls the CLI.
-Connect once, then press **Deploy to &lt;url&gt;** and wait for the confirmation toast.
+Use either admin UI (local server or dev panel).
+Connect once, then deploy with a single click.

 ### Option B – classic config